nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetConnectionDebugText(Connection connection, StringBuilder debugText, int debugLength)` gets debug text from the connection.
 Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationValue(ConfigurationValue configurationValue)`
+`NetworkingSockets.GetConfigurationValue(ConfigurationValue configurationValue)` gets the configuration value described in the `ConfigurationValue` enumeration.
+Returns -1 if the configuration value is invalid.

-`NetworkingSockets.SetConfigurationValue(ConfigurationValue configurationValue, int value)`
+`NetworkingSockets.SetConfigurationValue(ConfigurationValue configurationValue, int value)` sets the configuration value described in the `ConfigurationValue` enumeration.
+Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns the name of a `ConfigurationValue`, or `null` if config value isn't known.
+`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns the name of a `ConfigurationValue` or `null` if config value isn't known.

-`NetworkingSockets.GetConfigurationString(ConfigurationString configurationString, StringBuilder destination, int destinationLength)`
+`NetworkingSockets.GetConfigurationString(ConfigurationString configurationString, StringBuilder destination, int destinationLength)` gets the configuration string described in the `ConfigurationString` enumeration.
+Returns a length if the capacity of the mutable string is not enough or -1 if the configuration string is invalid.

-`NetworkingSockets.SetConfigurationString(ConfigurationString configurationString, string inputString)`
+`NetworkingSockets.SetConfigurationString(ConfigurationString configurationString, string inputString)` sets the configuration string described in the `ConfigurationString` enumeration.
+Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)` returns the name of a `ConfigurationString`, or `null` if config value isn't known.
+`NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)` returns the name of a `ConfigurationString` or `null` if config value isn't known.

 `NetworkingSockets.GetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue)` gets a configuration values described in the `ConfigurationValue` enumeration.
 Returns true on success or false on failure.